msgr0/gplas2/README.md

     starting node.
 Integer value ranging from 1 to infinite.
 Default: 20
   - **-f**: Gplas filtering threshold score to reject possible outcoming edges.
 Integer value ranging from 0 to 1.
 Default: 0.1
+  - **-e**: Minimum frequency of an edge to be considered in the plasmidome network.
+Integer value ranging from 0 to 1.
+Default: 0.1

 For benchmarking purposes you can pass a complete genome to gplas and will generate a precision and completeness.
 Using this you can assess